hypertrack/quickstart-react-native/README.md

 ### Track trips with geofences

-If you want to track a device goig to a list of places, call the [Trips API](https://www.hypertrack.com/docs/references/#references-apis-trips) and add geofences.
+If you want to track a device going to a list of places, call the [Trips API](https://www.hypertrack.com/docs/references/#references-apis-trips) and add geofences.
 This way you will get arrival, exit, time spent and route to geofences.
 Please checkout our [docs](https://www.hypertrack.com/docs/references/#references-apis-trips-start-trip-with-geofences) for more details.

 ## Dashboard